 Other safety concerns that affect development, like possible dental issues, can be avoided by following pediatric guidelines on when to start weaning.

-With other children, letting them use the pacifier longer is a better option.
-Always start weaning by age two, aiming to stop use completely by three, to avoid dental issues.
+That being said, if your child needs their pacifier a bit longer for emotional comfort, don’t worry!
+Sometimes letting them use the pacifier longer is a better option.
+But always start weaning by age two, aiming to stop use completely by three, to avoid dental issues.

 Here’s a more in-depth look at when you should consider weaning and how to do it.